Optical loss & testing overview

 - Optical power meter absolute accuracy is not as good as that for other measurement metrologies such as mass, length or electrical.

-- Somehow a source reference measurement must be known or obtainable, often while being with the power meter, many Km from the source, at the other end of the link.
+- Somehow a source reference measurement must be known or obtainable, with the power meter many Km from the source, at the other end of the link.

 - Loss in the same link may be different if measured in different directions.
 This may be the result of mis-matching or incorrect optical or core diameter characteristics.
 In practice, mismatched fibre cores can be picked up if two correctly selected test cords are used during measurement.